Thomas Fell: Personal

-He died at Swarthmoor on 8 October 1658, and was buried in Ulverston Church by torchlight.
+He died on 8 October 1658 in Swarthmoor, and was buried in Ulverston Church by torchlight.
 The record of his burial states that he was chancellor of the duchy of Lancaster.

-He left one son and seven daughters, one of whom, Sarah Fell, a Quaker minister, was noted not only for her beauty, but also for her eloquence and knowledge of Hebrew.
+He was survived by one son and seven daughters, one of whom, Sarah Fell, a Quaker minister, was noted not only for her beauty, but also for her eloquence and knowledge of Hebrew.
 She married one Mead.
-By his will Fell founded the Town Bank Grammar School at Ulverston, and left other legacies to the poor.
+By his will, Fell founded the Town Bank Grammar School at Ulverston, and left other legacies to the poor.
 Margaret, his widow, married George Fox in 1669.